gobdevel/base/docs/CLI.md

 7. **Use appropriate log levels** for CLI operations
 8. **Document custom commands** for your team

-The CLI feature significantly enhances the debuggability and maintainability of Crux applications by providing real-time access to internal state and controls.
+The CLI feature significantly enhances the debuggability and maintainability of Base applications by providing real-time access to internal state and controls.